 - Report of Cash Payments Over $10,000 Received in a Trade or Business must be filed whether the cash was received in a single transaction or in a series of related transactions.

 A failure to comply with offshore asset reporting requirements can result in significant civil penalties, criminal prosecution, and even jail time.
 It is crucial to have attorneys on your side who are experienced in civil and criminal tax defense and are familiar with FinCEN reporting requirements.

 Reporting Real Estate Investments

 Although there are no FinCEN reporting requirements for overseas real estate holdings, you must report bank accounts used to manage rental income.
-In addition, the value of real estate held by partnerships, LLCs, or trusts must be included in the valuation of those entities.
-FinCEN is also stepping up action on suspicious domestic real estate activities, particularly all cash real estate acquisitions and purchases made by buyers from foreign countries rife with corruption.
+In addition, if your foreign real estate is held in a partnership, LLC, or trust, its value must be included in the valuation of the entity.
+FinCEN is also stepping up action on suspicious domestic real estate activities, particularly all-cash real estate acquisitions and purchases made by buyers from foreign countries that are rife with corruption.